2022 AZ Senate Race

 The 2022 United States Senate election in Arizona was held on November 8, 2022, to elect a member of the United States Senate to represent the state of Arizona.

-The seat was previously held by Republican John McCain, who won his final term in 2016 and died on August 25, 2018.
+The seat was previously held by Republican John McCain, who won his final term in 2016 and died from glioblastoma on August 25, 2018.
 Governor Doug Ducey appointed former U.S. Senator Jon Kyl to fill the seat.
 Kyl resigned at the end of that year and Ducey replaced him with Martha McSally, who then lost to Democrat Mark Kelly in 2020.

 Primaries in Arizona took place on August 2, 2022.
 Kelly won renomination without opposition, while venture capitalist Blake Masters won the Republican nomination against a large field of candidates.
 Although Arizona typically leans Republican, Kelly led Masters by low single digits in aggregate polling.
 Kelly held a significant fundraising advantage until many Republican-aligned groups began spending to assist Masters in the final weeks of the campaign.[1]
 On November 1, Libertarian nominee Marc Victor dropped out of the race and endorsed Masters.[2][3][4]